5 Causes of a Squeaky Leather Recliner (How to FIX it!)

 Your new leather recliner will definitely squeak if it’s not broken in.

-You should first condition the leather with a quality leather conditioner.
 Once you’ve conditioned it, you can begin to break it in by sitting in it and using it regularly.
 The more you use it, the softer and more comfortable it will become.

 Your new leather recliner might make noise if it’s poor quality.
 If it’s a cheaply-made one from a discount store, then it probably will squeak.
 But if you purchase a high-quality recliner, it likely won’t.